saltstack/salt/doc/topics/development/modules/index.rst

 :py:mod:`runner functions <salt.runners.saltutil>` can be used to sync modules to minions and the master, respectively.

-Which saltenvs that the minion syncs from is based on the topfiles.
-(Unless specified manually.)

-The minion syncs modules from saltenvs that mention the minion in the saltenv's topfile.

-That is, for each saltenv on the file server, if a minion is mentioned in that saltenv's topfile, the minion will load modules from that saltenv.
+If saltenv environments are used (through the :ref:`top file <states-top>`, the :conf_minion:`environment` option of the minion configuration file, or as an argument on the command line) modules will be synced from the applied environments.

 The extmods Directory